gooddata/gooddata-python-sdk/gooddata-api-client/docs/EntitiesApi.md

     api_instance = entities_api.EntitiesApi(api_client)
     workspace_id = "workspaceId_example" # str |
     object_id = "objectId_example" # str |
-    filter = "filter=title==someString;description==someString;visualizationObject.id==321;createdBy.id==321" # str | Filtering parameter in RSQL.
+    filter = "filter=title==someString;description==someString;visualizationObject.id==321;analyticalDashboard.id==321" # str | Filtering parameter in RSQL.
 See https://github.com/jirutka/rsql-parser.
 You can specify any object parameter and parameter of related entity (for example title=='Some Title';description=='desc').
 Additionally, if the entity relationship represents a polymorphic entity type, it can be casted to its subtypes (for example relatedEntity::subtype.subtypeProperty=='Value 123'). (optional) include = [
-        "include=visualizationObject,createdBy,modifiedBy",
+        "include=visualizationObject,analyticalDashboard,createdBy,modifiedBy",
     ] # [str] | Array of included collections or individual relationships.
 Includes are separated by commas (e.g. include=entity1s,entity2s).
 Collection include represents the inclusion of every relationship between this entity and the given collection.
 Relationship include represents the inclusion of the particular relationships only.
-If single parameter \"ALL\" is present, all possible includes are used (include=ALL).  __WARNING:__ Individual include types (collection, relationship or ALL) cannot be combined together. (optional) x_gdc_validate_relations = False # bool |  (optional) if omitted the server will use the default value of False
+If single parameter \"ALL\" is present, all possible includes are used (include=ALL).  __WARNING:__ Individual include types (collection, relationship or ALL) cannot be combined together. (optional) x_gdc_validate_relations = False # bool |  (optional) if omitted the server will use the default value of False meta_include = [
+        "metaInclude=origin,all",
+    ] # [str] | Include Meta objects. (optional)

     # example passing only required values which don't have defaults set
     try: